Joanne and Kristy arrived at the Chu resident around 7:30 P.M. Jacky came out front to greet them.

-Kristy lets down her guard and digs in to help the two with setting up the table—even though James told her not to just seconds before.
+Kristy let down her guard and dug in to help the two with setting up the table—even though James told her not to just seconds before.

-About fifteen minutes later, Jacky and Joanne are sitting in the living room with Kristy.
-While Jacky and Kristy are having a “catching-up” session, Joanne leans back on the sofa to rest.
-Jacky slips a hand around Joanne and lets her lean into his shoulder instead.
-She closes her eyes to rest—only half listening to the conversation.
+About fifteen minutes later, Jacky and Joanne were sitting in the living room with Kristy.
+While Jacky and Kristy were having a “catching-up” session, Joanne leaned back on the sofa to rest.
+Jacky slipped a hand around Joanne and let her lean into his shoulder instead.
+She closed her eyes to rest—only half-listening to the conversation.

 “I see that you two haven’t changed at all,” Kristy commented.

-Jacky shrugs his shoulders lightly so he doesn’t disturb Joanne.
+Jacky shrugged lightly so he didn’t disturb Joanne.
 “I guess not.”

 “Have you ever thought of quitting your job?”

-Jacky wrinkles his face.
+Jacky wrinkled his face.
 “What brought this on?”

-“This has nothing to do with me,” Joanne murmurs.
+“This has nothing to do with me,” Joanne murmured.

-Jacky looks down at a very sleepy Joanne.
+Jacky looked down at a very sleepy Joanne.
 “I know.
 You don’t have to react so strong.”